See the unexpectedly sophisticated chairs of ‘Star Trek,’ from Eames to Perriand to Saarinen

 Star Trek: The Next Generation is 34 years old this year.
-It debuted the same year as the Apple Macintosh, long before we had smartphones or tablets.
+It debuted three years after the Apple Macintosh, long before we had smartphones or tablets.
 And yet, if you watch an episode today, the USS Enterprise looks as futuristic as ever.
 That’s thanks largely to the set design, full of rounded rooms that flow seamlessly into the strange and soft furnishings.
 It’s as if society is so advanced, the technology recedes completely to comfort.

 And for the past several years, a team of Star Trek fans and artists has been meticulously identifying every chair across the Star Trek universe.
 You can check their ongoing spreadsheet here to see what they’ve identified so far.
 It includes a range of quirky, famous chairs, and the even more famous designers and architects behind them—from the blooming plastics of the Finnish-American architect Eero Saarinen, to the impossibly inviting upholstery of Charles and Ray Eames, to the organic curves of French architect Charlotte Perriand, to the plush ergonomics of Norwegian designer Peter Opsvik.